-Optimising the checkout process on a shoestring.
+Optimising the checkout process.

 Fresh after getting approval from the directors on our roadmap proposal the first item on the list was to completely rebuild the functional but ageing (non-responsive) checkout for this omnichannel retailer.